OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     parser.data.append("10.1 20.2 30.3")
     parser.data.append("A B C")

-Let's say we want to grab the replace the second integer with a 7.
+Let's say you want to grab and replace the second integer with a 7.
 The code would look like this.

 .. testcode:: Parse_Input